First tips & ideas for fun water games with children

 • paddling pool

-Now it's getting wet: great play ideas with water
+Now it's getting wet: Great water play ideas

-Would you like to start playing right away?
-HABA has the funniest game ideas collected and explains to you with simple instructions, how to best carry out the water games with your children.
+Would you love to start playing right away?
+HABA has the most fun game ideas collected and explains to you with simple instructions, how to best carry out the water games with your children.

-The varied game ideas are also suitable for special occasions such as Children's birthdays.
-As soon as you turn on the tap, you'll become the heroes of your summer kids.
-So, water on!
+The varied game ideas are also suitable for special occasions such as children's birthdays.
+As soon as you turn on the tap, you'll be the heroes of your summertime kids.
+So, let the water flow!

 Wasserspiele draußen | Kinder spielen mit Gartensprinkler